TimSevereijns/JSON-Utilities/README.md

 }
 ```

-Note, that the ordering of a `std::map<...>` likely isn't going to remain stable from insertion to serialization; JSON makes no guarantees about ordering either.
+Note, that the ordering of a `std::unordered_map<...>` likely isn't going to remain stable from insertion to serialization; JSON makes no guarantees about ordering either.

 If you'd rather store your data in a contiguous container, the example above can also be expressed as a `std::vector<std::pair<...>>`: